seL4/website/About/how-to-use.md

 machine monitors][VMMs] for this, or write your own.
 You can use seL4 to restrict resources for virtual machines, or pass them through.
 Most of the virtual machine monitor code is a library component that runs in user mode.
-That means, bugs in the virtual machine monitor can be contained to a single VM and cannot violate
+That means, bugs in the virtual machine monitor can be contained to a single virtual machine (VM) and cannot propagate to the rest of the system.

 ## Use seL4 as Hypervisor and RTOS at the same time